 The Real Truth About Hemorrhoid Treatment

 Almost all cases of hemorrhoids and fissures can be cured without surgery.
 Many misconceptions exist about the treatment of and cure of hemorrhoids.
 You can get the relief you deserve without surgery by visiting HCA today.
 Our non-surgical office hemorrhoid treatment is the new gold standard.
-We can help you get relief today by starting you on one of our custom hemorrhoid compounds and if needed plan your office treatment using the safest and most effective device available, the CRH-O’Regan ligation system.
+We can help you get relief today by starting you on one of our custom hemorrhoid compounds and if needed plan your office treatment using the safest and most effective hemorrhoid ligation device available.
 Do not agree to possibly unnecessary surgery without first trying our non-surgical office hemorrhoid treatment.

 Our hemorrhoid compounds reduce rectal pressure and provide the strongest topical anesthetics available.
 Other hemorrhoid creams and suppositories may provide temporary relief for some, but do nothing to help reduce the increased pressure in the rectum.
+HCA Pharmacy supplies high quality compounds which are conveniently delivered to your home (www.colorectalcompounding.com).
 Adding fiber and water to the diet may help.
 Many products touted on the internet have to been taken for long periods of time, are expensive, and have no proven results.
 The appeal of this type of Hemorrhoid “Treatment” capitalizes on the fear and embarrassment that has developed towards hemorrhoids.
 This can stop today.

 Call for an appointment and get back to the old you – find nearest location.

 Avoid the Old Treatments